sdziallas/comp55/docs/labs/12-Hash.md

 Think about how you could implement or link a ```GObject``` with a class, or vice-versa.
 HashMaps are pretty cool and can save us a lot of work.
-If you are the first one to finish reading, then go ahead and follow the next set of steps, which is how to get additional credit for the lab.

 Once you are done,
 you can [move on to part 2](12-A-Hash2.html).